 As the United Kingdom fought for its survival during World War II, a team of American oil drillers, derrickhands, roustabouts, and motormen secretly boarded the converted troopship HMS Queen Elizabeth in March 1943.
 Once their story was revealed years later, they would become known as the Roughnecks of Sherwood Forest.

-In August 1942, British Secretary of Petroleum, Geoffrey Lloyd called an emergency meeting of the Oil Control Board to assess the “impending crisis in oil.” (more…)
+British Secretary of Petroleum, Geoffrey Lloyd in August 1942 called for an emergency meeting of his country’s Oil Control Board to assess the “impending crisis in oil.” (more…)

 by Bruce Wells | Feb 18, 2023 | Petroleum in War

 Shelling of the Ellwood field near Santa Barbara created mass hysteria and the “Battle of Los Angeles.”